Zebra Identity Guardian – Enterprise Authentication Solution

 Some of the new features which we’d like to highlight are:

-Flexible – Available in both ‘gun’ and ‘straight shooter’ form factors, and choose from multiple keyboard options (47 key alphanumeric, 38 key function numeric, and 29 key numeric).asdf
+• Flexible – Available in both ‘gun’ and ‘straight shooter’ form factors, and choose from multiple keyboard options (47 key alphanumeric, 38 key function numeric, and 29 key numeric).
+Features both front and rear camera.

-Advanced scanning technology – The new SE58 scan engine has a 20% longer read range, and Zebra’s new green laser aimer is up to 7X more visible than typical red aimers.
+• Advanced barcode scanner – The new SE58 scan engine has a 20% longer read range, and Zebra’s new green laser aimer is up to 7X more visible than typical red aimers.
+You can also connect to a bluetooth ring scanner.

 Support from CSSI’s Zebra Experts

-We are more than just Zebra product experts… our team of consultants and engineers will work with you to conduct testing and can support your deployment and post-sale technical needs.
+We are more than just Zebra mobile computer experts… our team of consultants and engineers will work with you to conduct testing and can support your deployment and post-sale technical needs.
+We are an authorized partner of Zebra Technologies Corp, and also offer services such as mobile device management.

-Contact CSSI to discuss the Zebra MC3400 / MC3450 and let’s see if it is the right fit for your business.
+Contact CSSI to discuss the Zebra MC3400 / MC3450 and let’s see if it is the right fit for your mobile computing and data capture needs.
 We are ready to setup hands-on demos and trials of this powerful new handheld.
 CSSI offers technical support for your evaluation and deployment of Zebra handhelds.

 As 2024 winds to a close, we wanted to take a look back at the many topics we wrote on this year: